LundBladderCancerGroup/LundTaxonomy2023Classifier/README.md

 results_imputation <- predict_LundTax2023(Lund2017_missinggenes,
                                           impute = TRUE)
 #> These genes are not found in the data:
-#> ZNF561 LRRC8A FANCC PRLR PPIE
+#> NCOA2 FBP1 LSS KLF5 UNC5B ITGB2 CST7 ZMYND10
 #> Gene names should as rownames and sample names as columns!
 #> Check the genes in classifier object to see all the needed genes.
 #> Check if '-' or ',' symbols in the gene names in your data.
 You may need to change it to '_' or '.'
 #> Missed genes will be imputed to the closest class for each sample!
 #> These genes have NAs:
-#> ZNF561 LRRC8A FANCC PRLR PPIE
+#> NCOA2 FBP1 LSS KLF5 UNC5B ITGB2 CST7 ZMYND10
 #> These genes will be imputed to the closest class for each sample with NAs
+#> These genes are not found in the data:
+#> UNC5B FBP1 ETS2 ITGB2 SFRP2 ETV4
+#> Gene names should as rownames and sample names as columns!
+#> Check the genes in classifier object to see all the needed genes.
+#> Check if '-' or ',' symbols in the gene names in your data.
+You may need to change it to '_' or '.'
+#> Missed genes will be imputed to the closest class for each sample!
+#> These genes have NAs:
+#> UNC5B FBP1 ETS2 ITGB2 SFRP2 ETV4
+#> These genes will be imputed to the closest class for each sample with NAs
 ```

 The classifier returns a list of up to 4 elements:

 - `data` original gene expression values.
-- `scores` matrix containing predictions scores for 8 classes (Uro, UroA, UroB, UroC, GU, BaSq, Mes and ScNE).
+- `scores` matrix containing predictions scores for 8 classes (Uro,
+  UroA, UroB, UroC, GU, BaSq, Mes and ScNE).
-- `predictions_7classes` named vector, with sample names as names and subtype labels as values.
+- `predictions_7classes` named vector, with sample names as names and
+  subtype labels as values.
-- `predictions_5classes` named vector, with sample names as names and subtype labels as values.
+- `predictions_5classes` named vector, with sample names as names and
+  subtype labels as values.

 Both data and scores can be excluded or included from the final output
-by modifying the `include_data` and `include_scores` parameters, respectively.
+in the include_data and include_scores parameters, respectively.

 ### Plotting